-How to Clean Silicone (Rings, and Everything Else)
+How to Clean Silicone Rings and Other Silicone Items

 Silicone is safe, comfortable, and an affordable alternative to traditional metal wedding bands.
 Silicone doesn’t get scratched or dented like metal, and is quite resilient whenever you’re exercising, adventuring, or doing old-fashioned hard work.